ykanggit/probo/README.md

 </div>

 Probo is an open-source compliance platform built for startups that helps you achieve SOC-2 compliance quickly and efficiently.
 Unlike traditional solutions, Probo is designed to be accessible, transparent, and community-driven.

 ## ✨ Features

-- ⚡️ **Lightning-Fast Automation**
+- 💡 **Focus on relevance**

-  - Get SOC-2 ready in just 20 hours instead of months
+  - Tailored program: only what matters, so you get SOC-2 ready in just 20 hours.
-  - AI-powered policy generation tailored to your stack
-  - Automated evidence collection from your tools

-- 🤖 **Smart Vendor Management**

-  - Automatic vendor risk assessment in minutes
-  - AI-driven security questionnaire responses
-  - Continuous vendor monitoring and alerts

-- 🔄 **Continuous Compliance**

-  - Real-time compliance monitoring
-  - Automated evidence collection from GitHub, AWS, GCP
-  - Instant alerts for compliance drift

-- 💡 **Intelligent Guidance**

-  - AI-powered compliance recommendations
-  - Context-aware security controls
+  - Context-aware security controls.
-  - Smart task prioritization based on your risk profile
+  - Smart task prioritization based on your risk profile.

+- ⚡️ **Smart automation**

+  - Automated risk assessment.
+  - AI-powered policy generation tailored to your stack.
+  - Pre-filled vendor risk assessment.

 - 🔓 **No Vendor Lock-in**

-  - Own your compliance data
+  - Own your compliance data.
-  - Export everything, anytime
+  - Export everything, anytime.
-  - Open-source transparency
+  - Open-source transparency.

 - 💰 **Cost-Effective**
-  - Free to use
+  - Free to use.
-  - Pay only for audits when needed
+  - Pay for the services you need only.
-  - No hidden fees or forced costs
+  - No hidden fees or forced costs.

 ## 🚀 Getting Started